SCAR/Organisation-Guidelines/README.md

 ## Requesting a new repository

 To request a new repository, please do so [via the issues page](https://github.com/SCAR/Organisation-Guidelines/issues/new?template=new-repository-request.md) or by emailing ben<!-- a -->.<!--- b -->raymond -at- aad.gov.au.
+Note that only **public** repositories can be hosted in this space (no private repos).

 ---